zorkdev/heroku-buildpack/README.md

 ### Specify a Swift version

-The buildpack defaults to Swift 5.4 which will be updated when new Swift versions are released.
+The buildpack defaults to Swift 5.4.1 and will be updated when new Swift versions are released.

 If you need to use a specific version of the Swift toolchain, including older versions – for example Swift 4.2.x to retain compatibility with Swift 3 projects, you can pin that version number using a file called `.swift-version` in the root of the project folder, or by setting a `SWIFT_VERSION` configuration variable on Heroku, then deploying again.